Jonathan-VB/jd-website/wp-content/plugins/wp-smushit/readme.txt

 == Screenshots ==

-1. Optimize images with Smush to save space and speed up your sites.
-2. Watch as your image library is processed – up to 50 images at a time.
+1. Watch as your image library is processed – up to 50 images at a time.
-3. Set automatic smush to resize and optomize every image as it is uploaded.
+2. Set automatic smush to resize and optomize every image as it is uploaded.
-4. Smush will find and optimize images for you.
+3. Smush will find and optimize images for you.

 == Installation ==